TalaoDAO/wallet-interaction/README.md

 ### Overview

+This is a limited implementation of the Verifiable Presentation Request W3C draft.

 If "credentialQuery": is an empty list, one keeps the current behavior of Credible.
 The user is asked to select credentials to send.
 Never mind the VCs.

 If "credentialQuery.example" contains {"reason": [......]}